Terry Dehere

 Lennox Dominique "Terry" Dehere (born September 12, 1971) is an American former basketball player who played six seasons in the National Basketball Association (NBA) and was an All-American college player at Seton Hall University.
 Following his playing career, Dehere became active in Democratic Party politics, as well as a restaurateur.

-Dehere was born in New York City, and grew up in Jersey City, New Jersey, and played basketball under Coach Bob Hurley while attending St. Anthony's High School in Jersey City, New Jersey.
+Dehere was born in New York City, and grew up in Jersey City, New Jersey, and played basketball under Coach Bob Hurley while attending St. Anthony High School in Jersey City, New Jersey.
 It is through this relationship that he is best friends with the coach's son, Bobby Hurley.

 College career

 Dehere played for Seton Hall from 1989 until 1993, where he had held the school and conference record with 2,494 career points, as well as school career records for 3-point field goals made and 3-point field goals attempted.
 Dehere also holds single season records for 3-point field goals made and 3-point field goal percentage.
 He was named Big East Player of the Year in the 1992–93 season, as well as Conference Tournament MVP.